-With its mission of transforming Philippine society, NTC offered additional programs relevant to emerging industries.
-It moved several steps forward by including new courses from the Kindergarten to the Doctoral levels, intending to enable access to success by fulfilling its learners' personal and professional aspirations.
+With its vision of transforming Philippine society through accessible quality education, NTC has since opened additional programs relevant to emerging industries.
+Its mission of enabling access to success is rooted in its desire to fulfill its learners' personal and professional aspirations.

-- The Basic Education Department houses the K-6 programs, Junior High School, and Senior High School, offering programs in ABM, HUMSS, STEM, and ICT. - The School of Teacher Education (SOTE) houses the graduate program for teacher education and tertiary programs in teacher education. - The School of Business offers Accountancy (SOB), Business Administration, Office Administration, Hospitality Management, and Tourism Management programs.

-• The School of Arts, Sciences, and Technology (SOAST) grants degrees in IT, Library Science, and Psychology.
+- The Basic Education Department houses the K-6 programs, Junior High School, and Senior High School, offering programs in ABM, HUMSS, STEM, and ICT. - The School of Teacher Education (SOTE) houses undergraduate and graduate programs in teacher education. - The School of Business (SOB) offers Accountancy, Business Administration, Office Administration, Hospitality Management, and Tourism Management programs. - The School of Arts, Sciences, and Technology (SOAST) grants degrees in IT, Library and Information Science, and Psychology.

-NTC endeavors to provide quality learning for Filipinos with several programs lined-up for accreditation with the Philippine Association of Colleges and Universities- Commission on Accreditation (PACU-COA).
-To date, the following programs have achieved accreditation by PACU-COA: Bachelor in Elementary Education (Level 3), Bachelor in Secondary Education (Level 3), Master of Arts in Education (Level 2), and Doctor of Education (Level 2).
+NTC supports the discourse of education quality through voluntary accreditation through the Philippine Association of Colleges and Universities- Commission on Accreditation (PACU-COA).
+To date, the following programs have completed local accreditation: Bachelor in Elementary Education (Level 4), Bachelor in Secondary Education (Level 4), Master of Arts in Education (Level 3), Doctor of Education (Level 3), and Bachelor of Science in Office Administration (Level 1).

 NTC promotes learner-centered and industry-oriented education that enlightens the mind, strengthens the body, and builds character.
-Partnering with industry luminaries and experts in the modern-learning system, such as Google Education and LinkedIn, helps ensure the career readiness of its graduates, thus contributing to nation-building.
-It has always endeavored to make its learning system and student activities relevant and modernized for students to experience the joy of learning for them to learn more and excel better.
+Partnering with industry experts and leaders in digital learning such as Google Education and LinkedIn helps ensure the career readiness of its graduates and equips them to become productive citizens contributing to nation-building.
+It has continued to endeavor to make its school ecosystem transformative and at the same time capable of promoting an environment where learners find joy in learning.

-As a testament to NTC's legacy for excellence, NTC became an authorized learning service provider of the National Educators Academy of the Philippines (NEAP), an attached agency of the Department of Education (DepEd).
-In 2022, NTC was the only private HEI among DepEd NEAP's learning service providers.
+As a testament to NTC's legacy for excellence, NTC became an authorized learning service provider of the National Educators Academy of the Philippines (NEAP) of the Department of Education (DepEd) and a training partner of the Private Education Assistance Committee (PEAC).
+Given the expanding internationalization agenda of Philippine higher education, it has established ties with the British Council and the ASEAN Universities Network (AUN).